You may not want to quit your day job, but you could make a little extra income to help you get out of debt or start an emergency fund.

 Today, everyone with a smartphone is a photographer, but some have better skills than others.
 If you are adept with a camera, you could sell your shots to advertisers, owners of online stores and anyone else needing quality photography.

 Stock imaging sites such as Shutterstock give talented photographers a chance to post their favorite pics.
 When someone downloads one of your shots, you share in the proceeds.

 Shutterstock pays photogs 25 cents for each download, though you can earn more if your work becomes popular.
 You may not get rich, but you can bring in a little bit of cash doing something you love.

 9. Open a new bank account

-Did you know that some banks will pay you to open a new account?
-The bonus offers can be quite enticing: as much as $250 or even $500, depending on how much you deposit and the rules of the promotion.
+Did you know that some financial institutions will pay you to open a new account?
+The bonus offers can be quite enticing: You could easily pick up an extra $100, depending on how much you deposit and the rules of the promotion.

 Some bonus offers are predicated on a specific opening deposit, while others also require an ongoing direct deposit.